xelis-project/xelis-genesix-wallet/README.md

 # Genesix

-Genesix is a multiplatform mobile wallet for the XELIS network.
+Genesix is a multiplatform wallet for the XELIS network.
 Built using the Flutter framework, it provides a convenient and secure way to manage your XELIS cryptocurrency assets.

 This wallet harnesses the power of Rust by incorporating a native Rust library from the XELIS blockchain, ensuring the same level of security as the XELIS Wallet CLI.